Your Brexit questions, answered

 FedEx and TNT currently have bonded warehouse facilities in numerous locations.
 Any potential changes Brexit may require are still unknown at this stage and we continue to plan to be Brexit ready.

 There are currently prohibited goods to and from most countries, generally published on the relevant country government websites.
-In addition there may be some restrictions depending on the types of goods, quantities, and country, along with specific restrictions for FedEx.
-Always check on FedEx .com for further information.
+In addition there may be some restrictions depending on the types of goods, quantities, and country, along with specific restrictions for FedEx and TNT.
+Always check on fedex.com or tnt.com for further information.

 Companies who hold AEO status may benefit from consignments being fast-tracked through customs controls, and when customs select AEO consignments for examination or inspection, they receive priority over non-AEOs, making the whole shipping process run more smoothly and efficiently.

 Anyone involved in the international supply chain that carries out customs related activities in the EU can apply for AEO status, regardless of the size of their business.
-AEO is recognised in many countries outside the EU including China, Japan and the USA, and is being actively supported and encouraged by the World Trade Organisation.
+AEO is being actively supported and encouraged by the World Trade Organisation and is recognised in many countries outside the EU including China, Japan and USA.

 The UK Government have advised that if the UK leaves the EU without an agreement, VAT registered UK businesses will continue to be able to zero-rate sales of goods to EU businesses but will not be required to complete EC (European Commission) sales lists.